 TIG extracts

-Report scheme tables
+Report schema tables

-Procedure to update the report scheme tables
+Procedure to update the report schema tables

+The Sign Assets will be set up as Hierarchy Assets as described in the figure below.
+IIT_NE_ID is the unique ID for assets in TransInfo that is automatically created.
+The hierarchical relationship is maintained in the NM_INV_TYP_GROUPING table in TransInfo.

 Assets

 The four new assets (Installations, Signs, Supports, Signs Maintenance Log) will be created in TransInfo as hierarchy assets to allow for the one-to-many relationship between them.
+All assets will be located according to Highway Number, Roadway ID, Suffix, Mileage Type, Overlap Code, Mile Point Number.
+The LRS location determines Route, Sign Crew, District, and Region.

-Installations
+Installations (SNIN)

 The Installations asset is the Top in Hierarchy and will contain location information about the where the panels (signs) and supports are located.
-A location can have one to many supports and one to many panels.
-Need to evaluate the attributes and see what ones should be removed.
+A location can have one to many supports and one to many panels as well as have a maintenance log.

 Asset Meta Data Form

-Asset Type: _SGNI__ Description/Short description: _Installations_____
+Asset Type: _SNIN__ Description/Short description: _Sign Installation Location_____

 Start Date: 01-JAN-1901 Admin Unit Type: ASST

 Network Type: SEGM

+Asset Roles: TI_APPROLE_SIGN_USER, TI_APPROLE_ASSET_RO

 Specifications